-To contact the Director of Title IX Compliance, please reach out to the Office of Title IX Compliance at 828-262-2144 or visit https://titleix.appstate.edu/
+To contact the Director of Title IX Compliance, please reach out to the Office of Title IX Compliance at 828-262-2144, visit the Office in 123 I.G.
+Greer Hall, or visit the Office of Title IX Compliance website.